Our New Home

 The London Children’s Museum is in the final construction phase, which includes exhibit fabrication and installation.
 The timeline for this final phase is still on track and is expected to be completed in fall 2024.

-We plan to conduct soft openings and public previews throughout November and December 2024.
-Stay tuned for details about a Grand Opening!
+We plan to conduct soft openings and public previews through December 2024.
+Stay tuned for details about a Grand Opening in January 2025.

 - When will the current London Children’s Museum at 21 Wharncliffe Road close?